-The benefit provisions reflected in this valuation are those which were in effect on July 1, 2010.
+The benefit provisions reflected in this valuation are those which were in effect on July 1, 2011.
 The Fourth Amendment between the City and the Board changed the benefit provisions substantially, effective January 1, 2008.
 The benefits for employees hired prior to January 1, 2008 were not modified, but the benefits for employees newly hired on or after January 1, 2008 were modified substantially, including the elimination of member contributions.
+There have been no changes in the benefit provisions since the prior valuation date that have a material financial impact on HMEPS.